|The Green Papers|

 Delegates are bound for the 1st and 2nd ballot at the National Convention.
 After that, they are officially unbound.
 However, the delegates shall be bound by the will of the North Carolina Delegation who shall determine how the North Carolina Delegation shall vote.
 [Article VIII .D.]

-April 2024 (presumably): District Conventions.
+Circa April 2024 (date not set): District Conventions.
 The 42 National Convention district delegates are elected according to the results of the primary.

 "In every Presidential Election Year the Congressional District Convention shall elect 3 Delegates ... to the Republican National Convention [Article V (A)(2)(d)].